cbib/dypfish/README.md

 * Degree of clustering analysis

-The following analyses, you have to run the script corresponding to the sub analysis you needed (peripheral_fraction.py, cytoplasmic_spread.py, etc..):
+For the following analyses, you have to run the script corresponding to the sub analysis you needed (peripheral_fraction.py, cytoplasmic_spread.py, etc..).
  * nocodazole
  * cytod
  * chx
  * muscle

+For more details see section specific analysis:

+### General analysis

+DypFish implements several analysis:

 This section describes how the user must call it from the DypFISH root folder `dypfish/`.

-DypFish implements several analysis:

-### General analysis

 ###### Cytoplasmic total count analysis
 The cytoplasmic total count descriptor was calculated as the number of transcripts or protein within the cytoplasm.